izzyacademy/openai-codex-cli-tutorials/README.md

 Codex CLI is an *open-source coding agent* from OpenAI that you run locally in your terminal.
 It allows you to interact with your local codebase via natural-language prompts: read files, modify them, run commands, tests, etc. It supports operations like approving actions, sandboxing, non-interactive (CI) mode, image inputs, etc.

+## How you can use it

+Codex is available as a [CLI tool](https://developers.openai.com/codex/cli), as [an IDE extension/plugin](https://developers.openai.com/codex/ide) and also [in the Cloud](https://developers.openai.com/codex/cloud).

 ---

 ## What language / Tech stack it’s written in

 * The core is written in **Rust**.
-* There is also a CLI wrapper or bindings via npm / JavaScript so that users can install via `npm install -g @openai/codex` etc.
+* There is also a CLI wrapper or bindings via npm / Node so that users can install via `npm install -g @openai/codex` etc.

 ---